MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 ms.custom:

 **Integration Planning Guide** This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Purchase Protection integration and onboarding.
-To understand the integration steps below in more detail, please review the integration guide:  Set up purchase protection - Dynamics 365 Fraud Protection | Microsoft Learn
+To understand the integration steps below in more detail, please review the integration guide:  [set up purchase protection](https://learn.microsoft.com/dynamics365/fraud-protection/promocode-set-up-purchase-protection)

 **Onboarding Milestones - Integration Breakdown and Approximate Time**